tycrek/degoogle/README.md

 - *You'll either need a rooted device with an unlocked bootloader, or a specific device depending on which OS you like.*
 - *Please see [Issue \#55](https://github.com/tycrek/degoogle/issues/55) for details on /e/.*
+- *You can use [Plexus](https://plexus.techlore.tech/) to check android app compatibility on degoogled Android operating systems.*

 #### Chrome OS